Non-local Boundary Value Problems, stochastic resetting and Brownian motions on graphs

+{ \sc Activity:} Let $\Pi^\Phi$ be the L\'{e}vy measure of the subordinator $H^\Phi$.
+We recall that $H^\Phi$ has finite (respectively infinite) activity if $\Pi^\Phi(0, \infty)< \infty$ (respectively $\Pi^\Phi(0, \infty) = \infty$).
+The associated L\'{e}vy measure plays a role in the definition of non-singular (respectively singular) non-local operator we will deal with. \\

-We focus only on strictly increasing subordinators with infinite measures $\Pi^\Phi(0,\infty)=\infty$ (see \cite[Theorem 21.3]{sato1999levy}).
+In Section \ref{sec:resetting} we consider subordinators with finite activity and discuss the spacial case of stochastic resetting.
+Further on, we mainly focus only on strictly increasing subordinators with infinite activity and zero drift (see \cite[Theorem 21.3]{sato1999levy}).
 Thus, the inverse process $L^\Phi$ turns out to be a continuous process.
-In particular, $H^\Phi$ may have jumps and the inverse has non decreasing paths.
+In particular, $H^\Phi$ may have jumps and the inverse $L^\Phi$ has non decreasing paths.
 Notice that, an inverse process can be regarded as an exit time for $H^\Phi$.
 By definition, we also have